rikab/MuonBeamDump/README.md

 # Usage

 For the full analysis pipeline, see `muon_beam_dump.ipynb`.
 This pipeline automates cross section calculations, event yield calculations, and contour plot making.
+Within this notebook, you can set analysis config parameters.

 For the specific models considered in `XXXX.XXXX`, and to reproduce all result plots within the paper, see the notebook `models.ipynb`.
+Previous exclusion limit datafiles can be placed in the OtherSearchesDigitized directory, some of which are included in this repository.

+The material property studies performed in this appendix can be reproduced with the notebooks `material_properties.ipynb` and `radiation
+.ipynb`.
+The former is for the material property studies in the main text, and the latter is for the material property studies in the appendix.

 # For Cari and Sam: